 Did you know that most farmers' markets in Santa Clara County, now accept CalFresh EBT making it easier for you to buy fresh, local produce in your neighborhood.
 To see which markets accept CalFresh EBT, look for the markets with a green star next to them.
 Access the farmers' market list here.
-Find a farmers' market near you.
+You can also go to the Ecology Center website to find a farmers' market near you.

 How Do I Use MyCalFresh EBT Card at the Farmers' Market?

 It's as Easy as 1-2-3!